-Summer is a great time to be out with your dog enjoying the long days and warm weather.
-But every year vets treat dogs for signs of heat stroke.
+The Summer months are a great time to be out with your dog, enjoying the long days and warm weather.
+But every year, vets treat dogs for signs of heatstroke.

 So how can you tell when it’s too hot for your dog?
-Petplan have done a handy infographic that gives an idea of how hot is too hot.
+Petplan has done a handy infographic that gives an idea of how hot is too hot.

 Extra care needs to be taken in hot or humid weather for;

-- Short-nose dogs like Pugs and Boston terriers
+- Short-nose pets like Pugs and Boston terriers

 - Dogs originating from cold climates like Huskies and Malamutes